|

 aloft, awaiting his command.
 Legolas gave them the signal to advance

-and the elves began to move silently through the trees, making
+and the elves began to advance silently, making not the slightest

 We must be within a hundred yards of the orc encampment, thought